 The City is located within the North Coast Air Basin (NCAB) and is subject to the Mendocino County Air Quality Management District (MCAQMD) requirements.
 The MCAQMD is responsible for monitoring and enforcing federal, State, and local air quality standards in the County of Mendocino.
 MCAQMD has issued a recommendation that agencies use adopted Bay Area Air Quality Management District (BAAQMD) CEQA thresholds for projects in Mendocino County.
 BAAQMD does not have an adopted Threshold of Significance for construction-related GHG emissions.
 Therefore, the Lead Agency is encouraged to incorporate best management practices to reduce GHG emissions during construction, as feasible and applicable, in accordance with Assembly Bill (AB) 32, also known as The Global Warming Solutions Act of 2006.
-The City of Fort Bragg adopted a Climate Action Plan in 2012.
-The plan sets greenhouse gas reduction goals including a 30% reduction in greenhouse gasses for the municipality by 2020, and a 7% reduction goal for the community by 2020.
+The City of Fort Bragg prepared a Climate Action Plan in 2012.
+The plan sets greenhouse gas reduction goals including a 30% reduction in greenhouse gasses for the municipality by 2020, and a 7% reduction goal for the community by 2020, however the plan was not adopted by City Council.